tylim88/Firelord/README.md

 // create if not exist, else update
 // although it can create if not exist, we intend this to use as an update operation
-// all members are partial members, you can leave any of the members out, however, typescript will stop you from explicitly assigning `undefined` value to any of the members unless you union the type with `undefined` or mark it as optional in the `base type`
+// all members are partial members, you can leave any of the members out, however, typescript will stop you from explicitly assigning `undefined` value to any of the members unless you union the type with `undefined` in the `base type`
 // auto update `updatedAt`
 // the only value for `merge` is `true`
 // NOTE: there will be a missing property error from typescript if all member is not present, to fix this just fill in `{ merge:true }` in option as shown below.